WARNING: These guidelines are TENTATIVE

 remaining tools in the mkiocccentry repo

 are NOT original works.
-Submitting source that uses the content of those tools,
+Submitting source code that uses the content of those tools,

 unless you are Landon Curt Noll, might